Paid Summer Internship Opportunities in Waterville’s Cultural Institutions

 - Arts Marketing

-These internships may range from 30-35 hours a week, and are compensated at an hourly wage of $9.80.
-Successful applicants will live and eat on the Colby campus (for a modest fee: likely to be $68 per week).
+These internships may range from 30-35 hours a week and are compensated at an hourly wage of $13.15.
+Successful applicants will live and eat on the Colby campus (for a modest fee: likely to be $125 per week).
 The internships range from six to ten weeks.
-Students should select from the list of opportunities below.

 The Maine Film Center seeks interns to assist in the organization, promotion, and presentation of the annual Maine International Film Festival in July.
 Interns will be involved in all aspects of the festival, from marketing and promotion (social media promotion, targeted audience development, press releases, media events, etc.) to technical team assistance (pre-screening of films, assistance with projection).
 Interns are integral, valued members of the festival team and will be assigned duties that best match their interests, skills, and areas of study.
 Internships begin in early to mid-June and run through late July (approximately 6-7 weeks).

-Common Street Arts (CSA) is downtown Waterville’s non-profit collaborative arts space.
-CSA seeks interns to assist in arts education programming and exhibitions offered throughout the summer.
-Interns will support CSA instructors in developing course materials, preparing and administering classes, and promoting the curriculum to the community.
-For exhibition support, interns will serve as gallery assistants, effectively communicate information about CSA exhibiting artists, programming, and membership.
+Ticonic Gallery + Studios is a downtown Waterville’s non-profit collaborative arts space.
+They seek interns to assist in arts education programming and exhibitions offered throughout the summer.
+Interns will support instructors in developing course materials, preparing and administering classes, and promoting the curriculum to the community.
+For exhibition support, interns will serve as gallery assistants, effectively communicate information about exhibiting artists, programming, and membership.
 Interns may be called upon to do special research projects concerning community arts organizations and programming.
 Interns will be responsible for day-to-day management of gallery operations, public relations, customer service, marketing and promotion (social media, etc.), and website management.
 Internships begin in late May/early June and run through mid-August (approximately 10 weeks).

 The Waterville Public Library seeks energetic, intrepid, fun-loving interns to participate in various summer Library programs for adults, teens, and children.
 Summer interns will have the opportunity to assist in the development, promotion, and evaluation of Library events and programs.
 In addition, the intern(s) will participate in community outreach activities and events.
 (Outreach activities may include off-site storytimes, school/childcare visits, community activities, and operating the Library’s BookBike, a Library mobile outreach initiative.)
 This internship opportunity is best suited for individuals who have strong customer service skills, a commitment to inclusivity, the ability to work with people of all ages, and presentation skills.
 (The ability to dance while wearing a giant mouse costume is also most welcome, but certainly not required.)
 Internships begin in late May/early June and run through mid-August (approximately 10 weeks).